Salesforce

 Bring Tips from POS to Payroll

-There are three different methods to get tips from Toast Web to Toast Payroll:
+There are three different methods to get tips from Toast Web to Toast Payroll and each are detailed below:

 Tips Manager